-If your child has any unexplained bruising or bleeding, or cuts don’t stop bleeding quickly, contact your doctor straight away; there may be a problem with your child’s blood.
+If your child has any unexplained bruising or bleeding, or cuts don’t stop bleeding quickly, contact your doctor straight away as there may be a problem with your child’s blood.

 Other side-effects you need to know about

-- Your child may have stomach ache or cramps and may feel sick or be sick (vomit).
-This usually wears off after a few days.
-It may help to give each dose with some food.
-If still a problem after taking the medicine for a week, contact your doctor.
+Your child may get stomach pain or cramps, and may feel sick (nausea) or be sick (vomit).
+Giving the medicine with some food or milk may help.
+These side effects usually wear off after a few days as your child gets used to the medicine.
+If they are still a problem after one week contact your doctor.

 - You can give your child medicines that contain paracetamol or ibuprofen, unless your doctor has told you not to.

-- Enoximone should not be taken with some medicines that you get on prescription.
-Tell your doctor and pharmacist about any other medicines your child is taking before giving enoximone.
+- Enoximone should not be taken with some medicines.
+Tell your doctor or pharmacist about any other medicines your child is taking before giving Enoximone.

-- Enoximone is often given by intravenous injection.
-The same liquid can also be given by mouth to children with pulmonary hypertension.
+Enoximone is often given by intravenous injection.
+The same liquid can be given by mouth to children with pulmonary hypertension.